HJLve/dart_iztro/README.en.md

   runApp(MyApp());
 }

+class MyApp extends StatelessWidget {
+  @override
+  Widget build(BuildContext context) {
+    return GetMaterialApp(
+      // Use translation service that has merged application translations
+      translations: IztroTranslationService.withAppTranslations(),
+      locale: IztroTranslationService.currentLocale,
+      fallbackLocale: const Locale('zh', 'CN'),
+      title: 'app_name'.tr, // Application-level translation
+      home: HomePage(),
+    );
+  }
+}
 ```

-In this way, you can use both the library's translations and your own translations in your application.
+This way you can use both the library's translations and your own translations in your application.

 ## Contribution Guidelines

-If you are interested in `dart_iztro` and want to join the contributor team, we greatly welcome your contribution in the following ways:
+If you are interested in `dart_iztro` and want to join the contribution team, you are very welcome to contribute in the following ways:

-* If you have suggestions about the functionality of the program, please create a `Feature Request` on GitHub
+* If you have suggestions for program functionality, please create a `Feature Request` on GitHub.
-* If you find bugs in the program, please create a `Bug Report` on GitHub
+* If you find a bug in the program, please create a `Bug Report` on GitHub.
-* You can also `fork` this repository to your own repository for modification, then send a PR to this repository
+* You can also `fork` this repository to your own repository for editing, and then submit a PR to this repository.
-* If you have expertise in foreign languages, we welcome your contribution in translating the language translation files
+* If you are proficient in foreign languages, we also welcome your contribution to the translation of internationalization files.

-> **Important note**: If you find the code useful, please hit ⭐ to support!
-Your ⭐ is my motivation to continue updating!
+> **Important Note**: If you find the code useful, please give it a ⭐ to show your support.
+Your stars are my motivation to keep updating!

-> **Note**: Please use this open-source code appropriately.
-Do not use it for illegal purposes.
+> **Note**: Please use this open-source code responsibly and refrain from using it for illegal purposes.

-## Support Through Donations
+## Sponsorship Support

-If you find this project helpful, you might consider supporting me with a cup of coffee ☕️
+If you find this project helpful, you can consider sponsoring me a cup of coffee ☕️

 <div style="display: flex; justify-content: space-around; margin: 20px 0;">
   <div style="text-align: center;">